-I could not leave (the cancer clinic) knowing these faces and feelings would still exist, even though I would be set free from mine.
+I could not leave knowing these faces and feelings would still exist, even though I would be set free from mine— Terry fox

 Then there are heroes like George Clooney.
-People who live night-and-day differently from the humans they are helping, by advocating on their behalf.
-People who can cross a picket line as a planned publicity stunt and draw the world’s attention to the victims of genocide in Darfur.
-Important to note, however, is the time he spent in Sudan, seeing first hand the humanitarian crises since 2006 – which gives Clooney beyond-Hollywood clout.
+People who live night-and-day differently from the humans they’re helping; people who can cross a picket line as a planned publicity stunt to draw the world’s attention to the victims of genocide in Darfur.
+It is however, important to note, that George Clooney spent time in Sudan and saw the humanitarian crises – since 2006 – first hand.

 But what about Neil Pasricha?
 He’s a new kind of hero.

-But Neil Pasricha has taken an opposite ‘get-in-early’ approach to making a difference in the world.
+But Neil Pasricha has taken a get-in-early approach to making a difference.

-Through his award winning blog turned books: www.1000awesomethings.com Neil has found a way to bring together millions and millions of people to create a community that appreciates the little things in life that make every day better.
+Through his award winning blog turned book(s) Neil has found a way to bring together millions and millions of people to create a community that appreciates the little things in life; things that make every day better.
 Stuff like:

 - When your pet notices you’re in a bad mood and comes to see you